coinbase/step-asg-deployer/README.md

 #### Authorization

-All resources that can be used in a SAD deploy must opt-in using tags or paths.
+All resources that can be used in a Asgard deploy must opt-in using tags or paths.
 Additionally, service resources require specific tags or paths denoting which project/config/service can use them.

 Assets uploaded to S3 are in the path `/<ProjectName>/<ConfigName>` so limiting who can `s3:PutObject` to a path can be used to limit what project-configs they can deploy.